UI2Code^N: UI-to-Code Generation as Interactive Visual Optimization: Experiments

 \subsection{Evaluation Setup}

-\vpara{Benchmarks:} To evaluate the effectiveness of UI2Code$^\text{N}$ on UI-to-Code generation task, we conduct experiments on several widely used benchmarks, including Design2Code~\citep{si2024design2code}, Flame-React-Eval~\citep{ge2025advancing}, and Web2Code~\citep{yun2024web2code}.
-However, these benchmarks primarily consist of relatively simple screenshots that may not fully capture the complexity of real-world webpages.
-To address this limitation, we further construct \textit{UI2Code-Real}, a benchmark of 115 webpages collected from in-the-wild sources.
-This benchmark serves as a more realistic evaluation setting, allowing us to assess whether models trained with synthetic and curated data can generalize effectively to real-world UI-to-code scenarios.
-For the UI polishing task, we further construct \textit{UIPolish-bench}, which consists of 100 synthetic webpages and 100 real-world webpages, providing a balanced evaluation of both controlled and in-the-wild scenarios.
-A more detailed description of these benchmarks, along with our curated \textit{UIPolish-bench} and \textit{UI2Code-Real}, is provided in Appendix~\ref{appendix-sec: benchmarks}.
+\paragraph{Benchmarks.} We evaluate UI2Code$^{\text{N}}$ on several established UI-to-code benchmarks, including Design2Code~\citep{si2024design2code}, Flame-React-Eval~\citep{ge2025advancing}, and Web2Code~\citep{yun2024web2code}.
+As these benchmarks mainly consist of relatively simple screenshots, we additionally construct \textit{UI2Code-Real}, a benchmark of 115 real-world webpages collected from in-the-wild sources, to assess generalization under realistic UI complexity.
+For the UI polishing task, we introduce \textit{UIPolish-bench}, which contains 100 synthetic and 100 real-world webpages, enabling evaluation across both controlled and in-the-wild settings.
+Further details of all benchmarks are provided in Appendix~\ref{appendix: benchmarks}.

-\vpara{Evaluation Metrics:} We consider two main evaluation approaches: (1) \textbf{CLIP scoring}, which uses CLIP-based similarity to assess semantic alignment, as in Design2Code~\citep{si2024design2code}; and (2) \textbf{VLM scoring}, which leverages visual large language models (VLMs) to provide human-aligned judgments of design fidelity and usability, as in Web2Code~\citep{yun2024web2code}.
-In this work, motivated by the stronger visual and semantic capabilities of VLMs, we follow \citet{hong2025glm} and adopt VLM-based scoring metrics.
-This choice is further supported by our reinforcement learning ablation studies (Sec.~\ref{sec:ablation-ui2code-reward}), where VLM rewards consistently outperform CLIP-based ones.
-For UI polishing, we design an evaluation protocol based on comparison with the original UI screenshot.
-Given an initial screenshot $A$, the model first generates a corresponding rendering $B$ through UI-to-code generation, followed by a polished rendering $C$.
-The evaluation then compares whether $C$ is visually closer to $A$ than $B$.
-If $C>B$ in similarity to the ground-truth design, we count the instance as a successful polish and increment the accuracy by one.
+\paragraph{Evaluation Metrics and Reliability.} We consider two evaluation paradigms: (1) \textbf{CLIP-based scoring}, which measures semantic visual similarity following prior work~\citep{si2024design2code}, and (2) \textbf{VLM-based scoring}, which leverages visual large language models to provide human-aligned judgments of design fidelity and usability~\citep{yun2024web2code}.
+Unless otherwise specified, we primarily report VLM-based evaluation results, as our empirical analysis shows that VLM-based rewards better align with human preferences and yield more stable optimization than CLIP-based similarity (Section~\ref{subsec:reward_for_RL}).
+The reliability of VLM-based evaluation is further validated through human agreement studies and variance analysis (Section~\ref{subsec:human_eval}).
+For UI polishing, we adopt a pairwise evaluation protocol.
+Given an initial rendering $B$ and a refined rendering $C$ with respect to a target UI $A$, polishing is considered successful if $C$ is preferred over $B$.
+We report polishing accuracy as the fraction of instances where refinement leads to a clear improvement.
+More details of evaluation metrics are provided in Appendix~\ref{appendix-sec:eval_metrics}.